factorhouse/slipway/README.md

 ### :slipway.handler

-The handler namespace allows configuration of the default server-handler (same for all versions of Jetty).
+Configuration of the default server-handler (same for all versions of Jetty).

 ```clojure
 #:slipway.handler{:context-path    "the root context path, default '/'"